Running EscapeE from the command line

 (Note that specifying ESCAPEE c:\temp\test.pcl just displays the file.)

-If you specify an output format then you should also specify the input file name (or a wildcard spec) and if you wish to send the output to another folder you must also specify the /TO command (not /OUTSPEC which is merely the default, and therefore ignored in this case).
-E.g:
+If you specify an output format then you should also specify the input file name (or a wildcard specification) and if you wish to send the output to another folder you must also specify the /TO command (not /OUTSPEC which is merely the default, and therefore ignored in this case).

 "C:\Program Files\RedTitan\software\ESCAPEE.EXE" ^^"c:\INIfiles\ideatiff.ini"c:\inputfile.pcl /TO c:\output\*.tif /BORDER 0 /TIFF /X